getpatchwork/patchwork/docs/development.md

     (.venv)$ ./manage.py createsuperuser

 Once this is done, it's beneficial to load some real emails into the system.
-This can be done manually, however it's generally much easier to download an an archive from a Mailman instance and load these using the `parsearchive.py` tool.
+This can be done manually, however it's generally much easier to download an archive from a Mailman instance and load these using the `parsearchive.py` tool.
 You can do this like so: